bladerunner2020/node-saml-x/README.md

   const result = await saml.validatePostResponse(body);
 ```

-- Instread of passing in a full express.js request object, functions now only require an object with the parameters that are actually relevant to that function
+- Instead of passing in a full express.js request object, functions now only require an object with the parameters that are actually relevant to that function

 e.g.
 ```javascript